GerritCodeReview/plugins_quota/src/main/resources/Documentation/rest-api-projects.md

 This page describes the REST endpoints that are added by the @PLUGIN@ plugin.

+It is important to note that if enableDiskQuota is set to false in the global gerrit configuraton, all repo sizes and quota settings are no longer enforced.

 Please also take note of the general information on the [REST API](../../../Documentation/rest-api.html).